tomiwa123/NFT/README.md

 Let's get started.

-### Step 4.1 Transefer
+### Step 4.1 Transfer
-Transfer your newly created NFT to the TA account
-	Either using a wallet or programmatically is fine
+Transfer your newly created NFT to the TA account (Either using a wallet or programmatically is acceptable, not graded)
   - https://developer.algorand.org/docs/get-details/asa/#transferring-an-asset

 ### Step 4.2